The North Dakota Real Estate Commission has reciprocal agreements with the following states: Georgia, Iowa, and Minnesota.

 To receive a reciprocal North Dakota salesperson's license, you must be a resident of and have an active salesperson license in your state of residence. *Individual states may have additional requirements.

 The licensing examination is waived under the reciprocal agreement.
 The application fee for a reciprocal North Dakota salesperson's license is $100 with an $8 credit report fee.
 Submit to our office a completed application for a reciprocal salesperson license, the license fee, credit report fee (can be submitted with one check) and current (not more than 90 days old) original Certificates of Licensure from any state in which you currently have or have had a real estate license.
-All applicants must also complete and submit the Personal Authorization for Criminal History Record Check Request form with their application.
+All applicants must also complete and submit the Criminal History Record Check Request form (SFN 60688) with their application.